CallumM1999/Eleganta/DOCUMENTATION.md

 #### Layout

-When using templating, you have the option to use a template.
-A template is a reusable layout, that will accept child content.
-In the template, __@yield()__ defines where child content can go.
+When using the template layout, you have the option to use a parent template.
+A parent template is a reusable layout, that will accept child content.
+In the parent template, __@yield__ defines where child content will go.

     <body>